Instructions to Authors

 2-1- Publishing Ethics

 The ethical policy of AJAS is based on the Committee on Publication Ethics (COPE) guidelines and complies with AJAS Editorial Board codes of conduct.
-Readers, authors, reviewers and editors should follow these ethical policies once working with AJAS.
+Readers, authors, reviewers, and editors should follow these ethical policies once working with AJAS.
 The ethical policy of AJAS is liable to determine which of the typical research papers or articles submitted to the journal should be published.
 The publishing decision is based on the suggestion of the journal's reviewers and editorial board members.
 The ethical policy insisted the Editor-in-Chief, may confer with other editors or reviewers in making the decision.
-The reviewers are necessary to evaluate the research papers based on the submitted content in confidential manner.
-The reviewers also suggest the authors to improve the quality of research paper by their reviewing comments.
+The reviewers are necessary to evaluate the research papers based on the submitted content in a confidential manner.
+The reviewers also suggest the authors to improve the quality of the research paper through their reviewing comments.
 Authors should ensure that their submitted research work is original and has not been published elsewhere in any language.
 Applicable copyright laws and conventions should be followed by the authors.
 Any kind of plagiarism constitutes unethical publishing behavior and is unacceptable.
 For information on this matter in publishing and ethical guidelines please visit (Publication Ethics).

-In order to sustain the peer review system, authors have an obligation to participate in peer review process to evaluate manuscripts from others.
+In order to sustain the peer review system, authors have an obligation to participate in the peer review process to evaluate manuscripts from others.
 When appropriate, authors are obliged to provide retractions and/or corrections of errors to the editors and the Publisher.
-All papers submitted to AJAS journal will be peer reviewed for at least one round.
+All papers submitted to AJAS journal will be peer-reviewed for at least one round.
 AJAS journal adopts a double-blinded review policy: authors are blind to reviewers, and reviewers are also blind to authors.
 The peer review process is conducted in the online manuscript submission and peer-review system.
 After a manuscript is submitted to the online system, the system immediately notifies the editorial office.
 After passing an initial quality check by the editorial office, the manuscript will be assigned to two or more reviewers.
-After receiving reviewers’ comments, the editorial team member makes a decision.
-Because reviewers sometimes do not agree with each other, the final decision sent to the author may not exactly reflect recommendations by any of the reviewers.
+After receiving the reviewers’ comments, the editorial team member makes a decision.
+Because reviewers sometimes do not agree with each other, the final decision sent to the author may not exactly reflect the recommendations by any of the reviewers.
 The decision after each round of peer review may be one of the following: